Rajasekhar Anguluri

 Localization and Estimation of Unknown Forced Inputs: A Group LASSO Approach

-2022 (accepted at IEEE Transactions on Control of Network Systems)
+IEEE Transactions on Control of Network Systems 2023

 Grid Topology Identification With Hidden Nodes via Structured Norm Minimization